Topshelf/Topshelf/doc/source/overview/commandline.rst

-      --disabled        The service should be set to disabled --manual          The service should be started manually --delayed         The service should start automatically (delayed) --localservice    Run the service with the local service account --networkservice  Run the service with the network service permission --interactive     The service will prompt the user at installation for
+      --disabled        The service should be set to disabled --manual          The service should be started manually --delayed         The service should start automatically (delayed) --localsystem     Run the service with the local system account --localservice    Run the service with the local service account --networkservice  Run the service with the network service permission --interactive     The service will prompt the user at installation for